plywood

 To truly embed the BSL sign for sawmill, start by practising in front of a mirror, paying close attention to your handshape and the smooth, rhythmic movement.
 This visual feedback helps you refine your technique and ensure clarity.
 Next, try integrating it into short, simple sentences, even if they’re just in your head or whispered aloud, to develop a natural flow.
 You could even film yourself signing it; watching your own BSL can be incredibly insightful for spotting areas to improve.
 Most importantly, seek out opportunities to use “sawmill” with a Deaf conversation partner or in a BSL practice group.
 Consistent, spaced repetition over several days, combined with real-world application, is the most effective way to build genuine fluency and make this sign a natural part of your BSL vocabulary.

-How to Sign “spruce” in British Sign Language — Step-by-Step Guide
+How to Sign “sawmill” in British Sign Language - Step-by-Step Guide

 Step 1: Handshape